Nearby Special Lagrangians: Fukaya Categories

-We recall the maximum principle on Riemann surfaces with Neumann boundary conditions: \begin{lem}[{Abouzaid--Seidel \cite[Lemma 7.2]{AS}}] There exists in $X\-\d X$ a compact set which contains the image of every nonconstant element of $\cM(L_1,\cdots,L_k;L_0).$
+We recall the maximum principle on Riemann surfaces with Neumann boundary conditions, under the assumption that the almost complex structure is compatible with the contact boundary: \begin{lem}[{Abouzaid--Seidel \cite[Lemma 7.2]{AS}}] There exists a compact set of $X\-\d X$ which contains the image of every non-constant $J$-holomorphic curve included in $\cM(L_1,\cdots,L_k;L_0).$